mehdi-farsi/activerecord-search/README.md

 # ActiveRecord::Search

-a lightweight search-engine using ActiveRecord
+A lightweight search engine using ActiveRecord

 ## Installation